This help article describes the structure and architecture of the typical Radzen Blazor application.

 Does Radzen support client-side or server-side Blazor?

-Radzen currently supports server-side Blazor because Microsoft will release it first.
+Radzen supports server-side Blazor applications.

 Can I migrate my existing Radzen Angular application to Blazor?